coinfloor/API/BIST.md

 **N.B:**

-1. Bitstamp includes an undocumented timestamp field in the returned JSON object.
-Coinfloor does not include this field.
-Please refer to the Date HTTP response header.
+1. Please refer to the Date HTTP response header for any date or time information you may require.

 #### TRANSACTIONS